kekec/website_susan/_posts/2018-04-23-Black and White Barnacales.markdown

 ---
 layout: post
-title:  Dahlia Collection
+title:  Black and White Barnacles
 date:   2018-04-23 15:01:35 +0300
-image:  '/images/Dahlia0.jpg'
+image:  '/images/BarnArtw0.jpg'
 tags:   [fashion, story, rest]
 ---
 ### Design Features:
 * To display on any surface or to hang on a wall <br>(completed with a hanging system)
-* Material: White and black Porcelain
+* Material: black clay, white porcelain
 * Size L: ~Ø 8.6' (22 cm)
 * Price L: $430 (€410)
 * Size M: ~Ø 6' (15 cm)